Volume 13, Issue 1 (3-2025) jmsthums 2025, 13(1): 1-11 | Back to browse issues page

 4- Clinical Research Development Unit, Mostafa Khomeini Hospital, Ilam University of Medical Sciences, Ilam, Iran

-Background & Aim: : Skin warts are benign proliferative lesions that occur at any age.
-Current treatments for plantar warts have a high cost and low efficiency.
-The aim of this study was to investigate the therapeutic efficacy of ethanolic and aqueous extracts of the leaves and branches of Calotropis procera on common warts.
+Background & Aim: Cutaneous warts are non-malignant proliferative skin lesions and can occur at any age.
+Current treatments for plantar warts are costly and relatively ineffective.
+This study was designed to assess the therapeutic efficacy of ethanolic and aqueous extracts of Calotropis procera leaves and branches in the treatment of common warts.

 Type of Study: Applicable | Subject: Special